wp-plugins/manage-issue-based-magazine/readme.txt

 = 4.
 Efficient Search Behavior =
 If people are coming back to search for something in your magazine that's a good sign.
 Make life easy for your readers by making the search more effective.
 Issue Based Magazine gives you the option to let your readers search for content site-wide or in specific issue.

+= 5.
+Easy Drag And Drop Widgets =
+For making issue categories, current issue and magazine categories more handy, Following widgets are created :

+  * MIM Current Issue Widget: Displays current issue title and image if current issue is selected in MIM issue settings.
+  * MIM Current Issue Category Widget: Displays list of issue categories for current issue.
+  * MIM Issue Article Listing Widget: Displays list of articles for current issue.
+  * MIM Issue Listing Widget: Displays list of all Issues.

 = Coming Soon - Features in next upgrade =
 *  Export magazine issues as PDF.
 *  Publish subscription based magazines.